An anti-calcitonin receptor (CTR) antibody for detection of programmed cell death: the role of CTR in a novel adaptive response to cell stress

 - Research Opportunity

 - Austin Health

 Programmed cell death (PCD) is an essential process in life.
-For apoptosis the sequelae of events resulting in capitulation and PCD, include changes in mitochondrial membrane potential, shunting of phosphatidylserine to the cell surface, activation of caspases, chromatin condensation and DNA fragmentation, amongst other key molecular events.
-Another key pathway activated in PCD is autophagy, initially a response to cell stress.
-We have found evidence of expression of CTR during the pre-apoptotic cell stress response .
+For apoptosis the sequelae of events resulting in PCD, include mitochondrial changes, exposure of phosphatidylserine, activation of caspases, etc..
+Another key pathway is autophagy, initially a response to cell stress.
+We have found evidence of expression of CTR during the pre-apoptotic cell stress response.
 There are two common isoforms of human calcitonin receptor (CTR) which differ by an extra 16-amino acid insert in CTRb.
-While the pharmacology of CTRa (insert-negative) has been well established , little is known about the physiological role of CTRb (insert-positive) in cells.
-We are exploring a role in pre-apoptotic cell stress using unique antibodies developed here, including one antibody that binds the insert sequence.
+We are exploring a role in pre-apoptotic cell stress, apoptosis and autophagy using unique antibodies developed here, including one antibody that binds the insert sequence.

 Faculty Research Themes

 Students who are interested in joining this project will need to consider their elegibility as well as other requirements before contacting the supervisor of this research